checkcheckzz/coding-questions/README.md

 Longest substring containing just two unique chars

+Longest substring which begins and ends with two unique chars

 Number of matched patterns in a string

 One-byte or two-byte encoding

+Pair with largest common words

 [Length of shortest subarray with sum larger than S](https://github.com/checkcheckzz/coding-problems/blob/master/Length%20of%20shortest%20subarray%20with%20sum%20larger%20than%20S)